zaidellian/zaidellian/README.md

 - 👋 Hi, I’m @zaidellian
-- 👀 I’m interested in ...
+- 👀 I’m a Cybersecurity analyst
-- 🌱 I’m currently learning CYBER SECURITY
 - 📫 How to reach me 2004zaid27@gmail.com